 - Arrange for employee exposure monitoring (as required).

 - Provide regular, formal audits for compliance with this Hazard Communication Program.

-- Maintain master inventory of hazardous substances on campus.
+- Maintain a chemical inventory of hazardous substances on campus.

-- Maintain all environmental and employee exposure monitoring records.
+- Maintain environmental and employee exposure monitoring records.

 - Provide employees with exposure records.